PrincewillDev/alx-low_level_programming/0x1A-hash_tables/README.md

     1-djb2.c : This is a hash function that creates a hash value and returns the hash value.
 It uses the djb2 hash algorithm.

     2-key_index.c: This function hashes the key, gets the index and return the index or hash value of the key.

+    3-3-hash_table_set.c: This function adds an element to the hash table and handles collision with chaining